odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         Create a `pom.xml` file for the connector module.

         ??? intermediate "Paste the skeleton structure into the `pom.xml` file"
-            ---8<-- "docs/education/egeria-dojo/developer/event-logging-pom-skeleton.md"
+            ---8<-- "docs/education/egeria-dojo/developer/event-logging-connector-pom-skeleton.md"

-        Create a Java class called `egeria.dojo.connector.eventlogging.EventLoggingConnector.
+        Create a Java class called `egeria.dojo.connector.eventlogging.EventLoggingConnector`.
 This will contain the actual code of the connector.

         ??? intermediate "Paste the skeleton code into the EventLoggingConnector class"
             ---8<-- "docs/education/egeria-dojo/developer/event-logging-connector-skeleton.md"